astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

 </form>
 ```

+> You want an overview of all possible form elements?
+In the [Joomla documentation](https://docs.joomla.org/Form_field)[^docs.joomla.org/form_field] all standard form fields are listed.

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/Controller/FooController.php](https://github.com/astridx/boilerplate/compare/t6...t6b#diff-181b1576846350fbb4a7a1a73291de4b)

-We create here more or less an empty class.
-Although it contains nothing, we need it because it inherits from `FormController`.
-Joomla expects `FooController` as controller of the extension in the place under the name.
+We create more or less an empty class with `FooController`.
+Although it contains no logic of its own, we need it because it inherits from `FormController`.
+Joomla expects `FooController` as the controller of the extension in this place under this name.

 [administrator/components/com_foos/ src/Controller/FooController.php](https://github.com/astridx/boilerplate/blob/6af3fd96a856784ffd8c0ffd1225544b60361ba9/src/administrator/components/com_foos/src/Controller/FooController.php)